Ivan09999/Ivan09999.github.io/RCE-readme.md

 `fetch` was `function`.
 Outbound network access was available from the scope.

+The critical chain was:

+**`process` → `process.binding()` → `spawn_sync` → OS command execution**

-The critical chain was `process` → `process.binding` → `spawn_sync`. `process.binding` is the legacy internal API that Node modules use to reach native code.
+`process.binding` is the legacy internal API that Node modules use to reach native code.
 It is deprecated and hidden behind `--no-deprecation` in most contexts, but it is still present in production Node builds. `process.binding('spawn_sync')` returns the internal binding used by `child_process.spawnSync`.
 Calling it directly bypasses the `child_process` module entirely.

 **Command execution probe**
 ```